roykuper13/linux-switch/README.md

 3. When connecting `Device`s to the `Switch`, the connection type must be specified (access or trunk).
 When using trunk - the switch and the device will send/recieve tagged packet.
 When using access - they'll send untagged packets.
+4. The switch have "Punt-Policies", which means only filtered packets will be forwarded to the manipulation routine.
+The punt-policies feature introduce a `duplicate` mode.
+When set, packets that are filtered (using the punt policies) will be processed by both manipulation routine and switch.
+When not set, packets will be processed by the manipultion routine only, so that routine can, for example, drop packets!

 ## Example